AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/01-overview.md

 Real-life use of the software involves a learning curve process that cannot be supported by a simple user guide.
 In order to be able to address this basic issue, two kinds of resources may be used:

-- The ["examples"](https://github.com/AntaresSimulatorTeam/Antares_Simulator_Examples) ??
-TODO library, which is meant
-  as a self-teaching way to learn how to use the software.
+- The ["examples"](https://github.com/AntaresSimulatorTeam/Antares_Simulator_Examples) library, which is meant as a self-teaching way to learn how to use the software.
 It is regularly enriched with the software's new features.
   The contents of this library depend on the installation package it comes from (public version vs. users' club version).
 - The [https://antares-simulator.org](https://antares-simulator.org/) website